Engineering-and-software-engineering/Projects/README.md

 To get started, simply fork this repo.

+## Other Projects

+A list of projects are found in this Markdown file.
+However, another list is present [here](https://lainchan.org/%CE%BB/src/1441532197231.png) from **reddit**.

 ## [CONTRIBUTING](https://github.com/thekarangoel/Projects/blob/master/CONTRIBUTING.md)

 See ways of [contributing](https://github.com/thekarangoel/Projects/blob/master/CONTRIBUTING.md) to this repo.
 You can contribute **solutions** (will be published in this [repo](https://github.com/thekarangoel/Projects-Solutions)) to existing problems, **add new projects** or remove existing ones.
 Make sure you follow all instructions properly.

 ## [Solutions](https://github.com/thekarangoel/Projects-Solutions)